Insulince/k8s/README.md

 I am not sure if the command line `kubectl` comes with `minikube`, but you will need to have this tool in addition to `minikube`.
 It is how you interact with kubernetes via command line.

+Some commands:
 - `minikube start --insecure-registry="docker.local:5000"` starts the VM (and signals to docker that `docker.local:5000` is the address of an insecure docker registry).
 - `minikube stop` stops the VM.
 - `minikube delete` completely deletes the VM.
 - `minikube ssh` sends you into a shell in the VM.

-Once you have done a `minkube start` you will need to `minikube ssh` into the vm and then do:
+First, do the start command, then you will need to do the ssh command to get into the vm and then do:
 - `sudo chmod 666 /etc/hosts` (makes the hosts file writable for you)
 - `sudo vi /etc/hosts` (opens the hosts file for writing)
 - add to the end of the file: